Understanding Anxiety: A Path to Healing

 The inability to settle—even when nothing is technically wrong.

-That's because the brain and body are in constant communication, and the nervous system is built to move in a rhythm—between activation and recovery.
+That's because the brain and body are in constant communication.
+The nervous system is built to move in a rhythm—between activation and recovery.

 Think about breathing.
 Every breath has an inhale and an exhale.
 The inhale activates the body.
 The exhale allows the system to settle.
 Both are essential.
 Neither can be skipped.